Michael Robinson (fullback)

-Burton Michael Robinson (born February 6, 1983) is a former American football fullback.
-He was drafted by the San Francisco 49ers in the fourth round of the 2006 NFL Draft.
-He is currently an analyst for the NFL Network.
+Burton Michael Robinson (born February 6, 1983) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the fourth round of the 2006 NFL draft.
+He is currently an analyst for the NFL Network and NBC.

-Robinson played college football at Penn State.
-He played quarterback and wide receiver, leading the team to a Big Ten Conference title in 2005 and being recognized as the Big Ten Offensive Player of the Year in 2005.
-He won the Chicago Tribune Silver Football as the Big Ten's MVP.
+Robinson played college football for the Penn State Nittany Lions.
+He played as a quarterback and wide receiver, leading the team to a Big Ten Conference title in 2005 and being recognized as the Big Ten Most Valuable Player and co-Offensive Player of the Year.

 In 2011, he was elected to his first and only Pro Bowl as a member of the Seattle Seahawks.
-In his last year with the Seahawks, he helped the team win Super Bowl XLVIII over the Denver Broncos.
+In his last year with the Seahawks, he helped the team win Super Bowl XLVIII.

-Early years
+Early life

 Robinson attended Varina High School, where he was a four-year starter at quarterback.
 He was a two-time Associated Press first-team All-State selection and a three-time member of the Richmond Times-Dispatch All-Metro team, Richmond Times-Dispatch Offensive Player of the Year and the district and regional Player of the Year.

 Robinson led his team to four consecutive regional titles and two state runner-up finishes.
 He rushed for 3,046 yards on 371 carries, an 8.2 average, and 37 touchdowns, while passing for 2,409 yards in his career.

 As a senior, he accounted for a huge portion of the team's total offense, passing for 1,056 yards and rushing for 1,281 and scored 15 touchdowns.
 He was two-year team captain, who totaled 211 career tackles, 18 interceptions and 13 sacks as a safety.
 He also participated in the sprints for the track and field squad.